MauroLuzzatto/legal-entropy/README.md

 <!-- To account for language difference between German (BGH) and English (U.S. Supreme Court), the entropy of two non-legal corpus translations (EuroParl) have been calculated for comparison as well.  -->

----

-## How to run this code

-## Getting Started
+# Getting Started
 Download the github repository:
 ```bash
 git clone https://github.com/MauroLuzzatto/legal-entropy
 ```
-Run `makefile` to install all python modules needed for the executing of this code:
+Run the `makefile` to install all python modules needed to run the code:
 ```bash
 make init
 ```